blab/ncov-wa-phylodynamics/README.md

 First, we use the classic skyride approach where we assume that the logarithm of adjacent N<sub>e</sub> is normally distributed with mean 0 and an estimated sigma.
 Second, we use an approach where we assume that the differences the growth rates are normally distributed with mean 0 and an estimated sigma.
 This is equivalent to using an exponential coalescent model with time varying growth rates.
+We implemented this approach as extension to the Bayesian phylogenetics software BEAST2 ([Bouckaert et al][Bouckaert et al]).
+The code for the multi tree coalescent is available here (https://github.com/nicfel/NAB).

 In contrast to backwards in time coalescent approaches, we can consider different local outbreak clusters as independent observations of the same underlying population process using birth death models.
-We infer the effective reproduction number using the birth-death skyline model by assuming the different local outbreak clusters are independent observations of the same process with the same parameters.
+We infer the effective reproduction number using the birth-death skyline model by assuming the different local outbreak clusters are independent observations of the same process with the same parameters ([Müller et al][Müller et al]).
 As for the coalescent approach, we assume adjacent effective reproduction numbers to be normally distributed in log space with mean 0 and an estimated sigma.
 We further assume the becoming un-infectious rate to be 36.5 per year which corresponds to an average time of infectivity of 10 days.
 Further, we assume that the probability of an individual to be sampled and sequenced upon recovery to be the same throughout the sampled period.